Learn the skills of self-compassion and compassionate leadership

-Recognising what we are thinking and feeling in the present moment without judgement rather than overreacting
+Mindfulness is about recognising what we are thinking and feeling in the present moment without judgement rather than overreacting.

-Remembering that everyone makes mistakes and experiences difficulties at times.
-We are not alone!
+Common Humanity is about remembering that everyone makes mistakes and experiences difficulties at time.
+We are not alone.

 Self-compassion is a tool we can use to authentically and sustainably develop our psychological resilience and improve our health and wellbeing.Contact us to find out how we can help